Aree06/Assignment-3/README.md

     -Delete recipes

 Where I used Bootstrap & Fontawesome:
 I used bootstrap on the home page, about me page and contact me page.
 I used fontawesome for the buttons on the header and footer and on the add, edit and delete buttons.
 The rest of the code is from the lecture 9 & 10.
+I also did my own css.

 Refrences(APA 7th):
 Get started with bootstrap. · Bootstrap v5.3. (n.d.). https://getbootstrap.com/docs/5.3/getting-started/introduction/
 Font awesome.
 Font Awesome. (n.d.). https://fontawesome.com/?o=r